Terms used:

 • A Club may enter teams in more than one EventCategoryprovided that for each additional Category entered, 50% of the skaters are different (the calculation does not include alternates), different music is used, and a different routine is skated

-• There shall be no substitution of registered team members or additional names added; only those skaters who competed at the Regional Synchronized Skating Championships will be allowed to skate in the applicable Canadian Figure Skating Championships or the Canada Cup
+• There shall be no substitution of registered team members or additional names added; only those skaters who competed at the Regional Synchronized Skating Championships will be allowed to skate in the Canadian Figure Skating Championships or Skate Canada Cup

 • Each team may have up to four alternates listed on the Event team roster